robvanson/akouste/Examples/akouste_LLM_simple_prompt.md

 - A row of (()) is translated to a row of radio buttons (eg, Likert scale).
 All radio buttons on a line will be combined in a single radio-button row.
 It is best to put the individual buttons and their labels into a table for consistent placement (see example markdown files).

-- >>----------<< (10 -dashes or more) will be transformed into a visual analogue slider.
-Sliders should not take the complete width of a page and should be put in a markdown table.
+- >>----------<< (10 -dashes or more) will be transformed into a visual analogue scale (VAS) slider.
+Sliders should not take the complete width of a page and should be put inside a markdown table.

 - <<| text {style} |>> becomes a text input field with the text as default value displayed in style (optional).